-“it’s a small world” is a Disney World attraction located specifically in Magic Kingdom park.
-The name “it’s a small world” is synonymous with Disney for most.
+“it’s a small world” is a Disney World attraction located in Magic Kingdom park at Walt Disney World.
+For most, the name “it’s a small world” is synonymous with Disney.

 This slow-moving boat ride offers bright pops of colors and animatronics representing children from all over the world.
 Each scene plays the namesake tune of a small world in the native language of the country represented.